-Just be aware that the additions are made – you will smell an off smell or see mold on especially the fresh ingredients.
+Just be aware that the additions are made and you will smell an off-smell or see mold especially the fresh ingredients.

 Coconut oil hardens when the temps are below 76F.
 That means that if your sugar scrub is made with coconut oil and you keep it in a cool place, it may harden.

 To soften sugar scrub that has hardened, there are 2 methods.